BLCM/bl3mods/TheGigaMaster/The Fakobs Buff/README.md

-Buffs the everliving daylights out of the gun "The Shoddy" (AKA The Fakobs) The gun is obtainable from the sidequest "Money Back Guarantee" in DLC 3 In essense, the gun has become a 1 shot destroyer.
+Buffs the everliving daylights out of the gun "The Shoddy" (AKA The Fakobs) The gun is obtainable from the sidequest "Money Back Guarantee" in DLC 3 In essense, the gun is being designed to become a 1 shot destroyer.
 However, it still requires that you be directly on top of your enemy.

+The Redux_Compatible version is designed to be used with the Redux Mod by EpicNNG.

+I plan on making more changes, but this is just a start.

 ## Changes